France starts exporting gas to Germany amid energy crisis

 French President Emmanuel Macron announced last month that France and Germany agreed to an energy solidarity deal.
 France would help Germany with gas supply, while Germany would generate more electricity to supply France during times of peak consumption.

 The French government has expressed concerns over potential electricity shortages during the winter as 25 of France’s 56 nuclear reactors are now shut down for usual maintenance and, in some cases, to repair corrosion problems.
-The government said that EDF, which is operating France’s nuclear plants, committed to restart all of them by this winter.
+The government said that EDF, which is operating France’s nuclear plants, has committed to restart all of them by this winter.

+Follow all AP stories about the impact of the war in Ukraine at https://apnews.com/hub/russia-ukraine.